OpenZeppelin/Event-Scanner/README.md

 >
 > This project is under active development and likely contains bugs.
 APIs and behaviour may change without notice.
 Use at your own risk.

-Event Scanner is a Rust library for monitoring Ethereum L1 smart contract events.
+Event Scanner is a Rust library for monitoring EVM-based smart contract events.
 It is built on top of the [`alloy`](https://github.com/alloy-rs/alloy) ecosystem and focuses on in-memory scanning without a backing database.
 Applications provide event filters and callback implementations; the scanner takes care of subscribing to historical ranges, bridging into live mode, and delivering events with retry-aware execution strategies.

 ---